rini94/Python-Scripts/README.md

 - All the pages of the chapter are downloaded and saved to a folder in the same directory.
 - Keeps downloading and saving to folders till the chapter limit reached or the series ends.
 - Uses selenium and chrome driver.

+#### reddit_posts_titles.py

+- Gets the titles of the last few posts on a subreddit.
+- First argument is subreddit name, default is the home page.
+Second argument is sort type, default is hot.